 Previously, I have worked as a Postdoctoral Research Fellow at the University of Sydney and Honorary Fellow at the University of Melbourne on the Australian Research Council (ARC) Linkage Project “Regulating autologous stem cell therapies in Australia” and a Research Associate on the ARC Discovery project "Disability and ability: how young people with impairments make the transitions to adulthood" at the Faculty of Health Sciences at the University of Sydney.

-I have completed a dissertation in Philosophy at Macquarie University with a dissertation investigating ethical aspects of sex selection for social reasons.
-During my PhD I conducted a small empirical study interviewing Australian parents who have selected or desired to select their child's sex for gender purposes.
+I hold a PhD in Philosophy from Macquarie University with a dissertation investigating ethical aspects of sex selection for social reasons.
+During my PhD, I conducted a small empirical study interviewing Australian parents who have selected or desired to select their child's sex for gender purposes.
 My paper "A Feminist Critique of Justifications for Sex Selection" was awarded the 2015 Max Charlesworth Prize given by the Australasian Association of Bioethics and Health Law.

 You can watch my TEDx talk raising awareness about the ethical implications of sex selection here: https://www.youtube.com/watch?v=eZg-GgToBEE.